mjosaarinen/sm4ni/README.md

 $ ./xtest
 SM4 reference     60.906 MB/s
 Vector SM4NI     160.666 MB/s
-$
 ```
 Of course support for AES-NI is required.
-The benchmark indicates 264%
+This benchmark indicates 264%
-speed for the new implementation (and it is constant time).
+speed for the new implementation (and it is constant time!).
 Your
 architecture may give very different results.
 Futher optimizations are
 possible.